To troubleshoot your Jet codes, please follow the Audit steps below. Further troubleshooting information is at the bottom of this article.

 Install Google Tag Assistant extension into Chrome.

-Tag Assistant helps to troubleshoot installation of various Google tags including Google Analytics, Google Tag Manager and more.
+Tag Assistant helps to troubleshoot the installation of various Google tags including Google Analytics, Google Tag Manager and more.

 When installed correctly, it should appear in the top right of your Chrome window, next to your profile picture.